PeterKellett/project-4/README.md

 [W3Schools.com](https://www.w3schools.com/w3css/w3css_sidebar.asp) for some of the functionality of the sidebar menu.
 Styling of the sidebar was carried out by me the site developer.
 [ckz8780](https://github.com/ckz8780) from Code Institute course tutorials for the product quantity functionality and styling.
 [codepen](https://codepen.io/vsync/pen/frudD) for the expandable textarea used in the reviews models.

+## Media accreditation
+The images used for the jerseys were sourced from O'Neils.com and kcsports.com.
+All other images used were sourced by the developer.

 ## Acknowledgements
 - My mentor Gerard McBride for his help and advice throughout this project.